jensgraetzer/MP3-Multimedia---id3v2FrameList.py/README.md

 ## Multipe SYLT and XSRT frames

-There may be more than one SYLT or XSRT frame.
-It is strongly recommended, that the timing of the images is done by only one of these frames.
-So, the other SYLT or XSRT frames contain text only, perhaps text translations into other languages.
+There may be more than one SYLT frame.
+It is strongly recommended, that the timing of the images is done by only one of these SYLT frames.
+So, the other SYLT frames contain text only, perhaps text translations into other languages.
+The first SYLT frame within an ID3 tag, that contains text, is the one with the original language.

-If there is more than one SYLT or XSRT frame, the timing of the images should be done by a single SYLT frame with content type 8.
-HTML image tags in a SYLT or XSRT frame should be used only in the case, if there is only one single SYLT or XSRT frame within the ID3 tag.
+If there is more than one SYLT frame, the timing of the images should be done by a single SYLT frame with content type 8.
+Putting HTML image tags into SYLT frames with content type less than 7 should be done only in that case, that this is the only SYLT frame within the ID3 tag.
+The SYLT frame with content type 8 should be the first SYLT frame within the ID3 tag.

+There may be more than one XSRT frames as well.
+The first one within a ID3 tag, that contains text (content type less than 7), is the one with the original language.

-There may be more than one SYLT or XSRT frames in a tag, but only one with the same language and content descriptor.
+There may be more than one SYLT or XSRT frames in an ID3 tag, but only one with the same language and content descriptor.
 The content descriptor should be a language name, e.g.  "English" or "Français" or "Русский".

 # Files of this repository